vaserv/safety/README.md

-Certainly!
-Here's the updated `README.md` reflecting the latest changes to the script:

----

 # Safe Command Executor

-A shell script that evaluates and safely executes commands, providing safety checks, command classification, and options to run commands inside a Docker container or Kubernetes environment.
+A shell script that evaluates commands for safety and classification, providing options to execute them if desired, and to run them inside Docker or Kubernetes environments.

 ## Table of Contents